How to invest 1 million pounds: what should you do with your money?

 Which investment products are available?

-Once you understand why you’re investing, you can look at where to invest 1 million pounds in support of your financial goals and your overarching objective.
+Once you understand why you’re investing, you can look at where to invest 1 million pounds to support your financial goals and overarching objectives.

-You might choose to invest in any of the following:
+You might choose to invest in any or a combination of the following:

 If you want to make your money go as far as possible but don’t know where to start, speaking to an adviser is the best course of action.

-This is their area of expertise, and they will be best placed to help you select investments, considering factors you might not and maintaining awareness of things like effective asset allocation.
+This is their area of expertise, and they will be best placed to help you select investments, considering factors you might not have and maintaining awareness of things such as effective asset allocation.

 The importance of effective asset allocation